 EntroGen’s ctEGFR Mutation Detection Kit is a non-invasive, ultra-sensitive test to accurately detect the presence of EGFR activating mutations in ctDNA extracted from plasma.
-The test identifies the most common sensitizing (exon 19 deletions and L858R) and resistance (T790M) mutations in EGFR.
-Furthermore, quantitative calibrators enable quantification of absolute copy numbers of each variant in unknown specimens, making the test ideal for monitoring response over the course of therapy.
+The test identifies the most common somatic mutations in exon 18-21 in EGFR, including the C797S resistance mutation.

 The ctEGFR Mutation Detection Kit is a real-time polymerase chain reaction (PCR)-based assay that uses mutant-specific primers to identify the presence of EGFR mutations.
 The testing procedure involves four (4) simple steps, which can be completed in approximately 2 hours from isolation of DNA to test results:

 - PCR setup with reagents included in the kit

 - Amplification and detection using a real-time PCR instrument

 - Data analysis